oleks/tmpdir.py/README.md

 [tmpdir](tmpdir) leverages the widely accessible process abstraction instead.

-[tmpdir](tmpdir) aims to be cross-platform and easy to use.
-This is done by using Python, keeping the program small, and contained in one file.
-To use [tmpdir](tmpdir) you can just copy it into your source tree.
+[tmpdir](tmpdir) aims to be cross-platform and easy to use: [tmpdir](tmpdir) is a small, self-contained Python executable.
+This makes it easy to just copy [tmpdir](tmpdir) into your source tree and use it.

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/oleks/tmpdir/blob/master/tmpdir)